 If you follow Lori Putnam at all, you probably realize she spends a fair amount of time on the road and in the air.
 That requires making sure she arrives with everything she needs safe and secure.
-Here are her top five preparedness tips.
+Here’s her advice for artists, including her top five preparedness tips.

 - Make a list and update it regularly.
 Sometimes I’m home only one day before heading out again, and it’s important to have a system that ensures I don’t forget anything.
 Over the years, I have fine-tuned my list of necessities regardless of type of trip.
 Having one list where I can quickly check off the needed items keeps me organized and sane.
 Here is a link to my personal packing list: https://loriputnam.com/personal-packing-list

 - Pack paints carefully.
 Paint tubes easily puncture each other during travel.
 Use some sort of padding, like these bubble bags, empty paper towel rolls, or specially made carriers so you don’t have a mess to deal with when you are fired up and ready to paint.

 - Inform TSA.
 Recently TSA called me as I was waiting to board my plane.
 They found my number on this TSA label I place in any bag that contains paints, solvents, or wet paintings.
 If you are compliant, most TSA officers appreciate it.
 You will likely escape hefty fines if you are up front about what is in your bag.